rjungemann/cacophony/README.md

 By Roger Jungemann

 A livecoding system in Racket.

+Make music with code on-the-fly in purpose-built sublanguages.

-Juggle OSC connections and schedule events.
+Juggle OSC connections.
+Schedule events to a beat.
+Synthesize sounds and trigger them with events.

 Intended to be used with [TSlime.vim](/Users/admin/Desktop/macro-stuff).